FreakinSoftMania/WinUEFI/README.md

 # Easy-UEFI
-An program to easily go into the bios in Windows
+An program to easily go into the Bios/UEFI in Windows.
+## Warning
+Before running the file, please save your work.